rmandvikar/csharp-trie/README.md

 // Checks if a word is present. var hasWord = trie.HasWord("test");

+// Checks if a prefix is present. var hasPrefix = trie.HasPrefix("tes");

 // Gets word count for a word. var wordCount = trie.WordCount("test");